haakools/RealAnalysis/README.md

 This github is for the collection of notes and textbook relating to the Real Analysis course MAT2400 at the University of Oslo, Spring 2022.

-The main PDF document will consist of boiled down LaTeX notes following the textbook Lindstrøm 20xx.
+The main PDF document will consist of boiled down LaTeX notes following the textbook Lindstrøm T., 2017.

 The aim of this document are several.